 Guernsey is better known for its recent history.
 The island’s occupation by the Germans during the Second World War has been the subject of recent novels such as The Guernsey Literary and Potato Peel Pie Society.
 However it has a very long history, going right back to the neolithic era.

 Until the end of the Ice Age, around 6500 BCE, the Channel Islands were part of the mainland of France (they are still closer to France than to England).
 The earliest people arrived – possibly from Spain – during the New Stone Age, around 5000 BCE.
-Numerous traces of their existence have been discovered, including earthworks, passage graves and standing stones.
+Numerous traces of their existence have been discovered, both here and on the neighbouring island of Jersey.
+These sites include earthworks, passage graves and standing stones.

 All of the sites mentioned here are readily accessible and can be visited free of charge.